derek2403/token2049/README.md

 **Natural Language Crypto Transactions on Celo MiniPay**

-**AI-powered transaction assistant built as a Celo MiniPay app with conversational interface**
+**AI-powered transaction assistant built as a Celo MiniPay MiniApp with conversational interface**

 Check out the live demo of **LeftAI**: 👉 [Click here to try it out](https://token2049-two.vercel.app/)

-> **📱 MiniPay Ready:** This app is optimized for Celo MiniPay!
-Open the link in MiniPay browser for the best mobile experience.
+> **📱 MiniPay MiniApp:** This is a Celo MiniPay MiniApp optimized for mobile!
+Open the link in MiniPay browser for the best experience.

-## MiniPay Experience 📱
+## MiniPay MiniApp Experience 📱

-LeftAI is designed as a mobile-first application, optimized for Celo MiniPay's mobile wallet experience.
+LeftAI is built as a Celo MiniPay MiniApp - a mobile-first application optimized for MiniPay's mobile wallet ecosystem.
 The interface provides an intuitive, chat-based interaction for crypto transactions on the go.

 <p align="center">
   <img src="./frontend/public/mobile%20landing.png" alt="LeftAI MiniPay Landing" width="350">